From Burnout to Business Owner

 *I’ve yet to have to make good on that promise, but here is the fine print: if you purchase a coaching package from me and are unsatisfied with your progress, simply request a refund before your third session and I will refund 100% of any money paid.
 No questions asked, no hard feelings, no hassle.

-If you’re ready to stop feeling like an imposter, start a business and design your dream life I might be the coach for you.
+If you're a driven creative professional who's ready to quit the cubicle and start a business that allows you to work anywhere, I might be the coach for you.

 You didn't end up here by accident...